 Abstract (350 words max)

-1. Intraspecific variation exists in a wide range of biological processes and is the source for species adaptation to environmental changes.
+1. Intraspecific variation exists in a wide range of biological processes, promoting species adaptation to environmental changes.
 Plant reproduction by seed relies on seed germination, an irreversible physiological process regulated by environmental temperature and water availability.
 Intraspecific variation in the thermal thresholds for germination is widespread in seed plants and has been the subject of abundant research.
 However, much less is known about intraspecific variation in the water thresholds for seed germination.
 The extent and scale of intraspecific variation in the germination base water potential (ψb i.e. the minimum amount of water required for germination) can be of high ecological significance in water-limited ecosystems, but this significance has never been tested at microclimatic scales.

 2. We tested the hypothesis that water thresholds for seed germination show functional intraspecific variation along local microclimatic gradients in water-limited Mediterranean alpine ecosystems of the Iberian Peninsula (SW Europe).
 We sampled 18 subpopulations of the species Dianthus langeanus (Caryophyllaceae), separated by 10 m intervals, and with contrasting field-measured microclimatic conditions.
 We measured germination responses to water stress using polyethylene glycol (PEG) solutions.
 We fitted hydro-time models to calculate the germination ψb of each subpopulation and tested the expectation that seeds collected from warmer and drier subpopulations had lower ψb (i.e. their germination was more drought-tolerant).

 3. We found significant differences between subpopulations' ψb, i.e. there was intraspecific variation in germination responses to water stress.
 Seeds from warmer and drier subpopulations had lower ψb, meaning their germination was more drought-tolerant.
-These results support that intraspecific variation in the ψb for germination has functional significance, even at environmental microscales (c.
+These results suggest that intraspecific variation in the ψb for germination could potentially have functional significance, even at environmental microscales (c.
 10 m).

 4. Synthesis: Our results indicate that the germination base water potential is a functional trait with potential implications for individual phenology, reproduction, and fitness in water-limited ecosystems.
 This functional intraspecific variation in base water potential highlights the adaptation potential of seed germination to both current and future climate scenarios.